Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: Validation and Comparison

 \subsubsection{2D Car}

-A simplified unit mass point with a discrete nonholonomic vehicle dynamics \cite{XieICRA2017} performs a task moving to the goal position $\boldsymbol{x}_g$ without hitting obstacles.
-Limited actuation is imposed.
-Time horizon is $T=5s$ and $dt=0.01s$ in this example.
-The initialization for $\boldsymbol{X}^{init}_{node}$ is a simple linear interpolation ($M=5$) between $\boldsymbol{x}_0$ and $\boldsymbol{x}_g$.
+In this example, a unit mass point with a discrete nonholonomic vehicle dynamics \cite{XieICRA2017} performs motion planning tasks of moving to the goal state $\boldsymbol{x}_g=[2.5,3.0,\pi/2,0,0,0]$ without hitting three circular obstacles.
+Limited actuation is also imposed.
+Time horizon $T=5$ s and $N=100$.
+The initialization for $\boldsymbol{X}^{init}_{node}$ is a linear interpolation ($M=10$) between $\boldsymbol{x}_0$ and $\boldsymbol{x}_g$.
 The initial control sequence is all zero.
+The simulation results are shown in Fig. \ref{fig:2dcareres}.
+In Fig. \ref{fig:2dcareres} (a), the car started from origin and moved to the goal position.
+As shown in Fig. \ref{fig:2dcareres} (b), the coarse trajectory (black dash line in Fig. \ref{fig:2dcareres} (a)) from AL stage were infeasible with a largest constraint violation of $0.07$.
+In the second stage, one more iteration was taken to eliminate the path constraints.
+The cost was also further reduced.
+For different starting positions, HM-iLQR obtained the optimal solutions stably as shown in Fig. \ref{fig:2dcareres} (d).